expo/expo/docs/pages/update-spec/introduction.md

     * iOS MUST be `expo-platform: ios`
     * Android MUST be `expo-platform: android`
 * `expo-runtime-version` MUST be the runtime version the client is running on.
-* `expo-channel-name` MUST be the name of the channel that the client is associated with.

 If the client wishes to verify the integrity of the request, it may require a signature to be included as a response header:
 ```